Emergency Financial Assistance

 The Bargain Loft

 The Bargain Loft is a thrift store operated by Herndon-Reston FISH.
 Serving local residents since 1981, it is staffed by volunteers and offers affordable shopping.
-The Bargain Loft needs donations of good quality saleable items.
+The Bargain Loft needs donations of good quality, saleable items.
 We provide donors with receipts for tax purposes.
 We accept and sell: Art, Furniture, Jewelry, Household Linens, Dishes, Pots and Pans, Books, Women’s Designer Clothing (clean and on hangers), Puzzles, Games, Tapes and CDs, Collectibles, Small Electronics and much more.
-If you have store questions, please call 703-437-0600.
+If you have questions or need additional information, please call 703-437-0600.

 Financial Literacy Classes

-Herndon-Reston FISH conducts free workshops to help clients who need assistance in basic financial management and budgeting.
-If you would like to attend a meeting, please call 703-391-0105 to reserve your spot.
+Herndon-Reston FISH conducts Financial Literacy Classes to help clients who need assistance in basic budgeting and financial management.
+If you need additional information, please call 571-267-2980.